volt-protocol/whitepaper/README.md

 Persistent [inflation](#inflation) erodes savings and makes it difficult to plan ahead financially.
 By holding VOLT, users protect their purchasing power over time without taking on exposure to volatile assets.

 Volt Protocol is a system of [smart contracts](#smart-contracts) that allows users to [mint VOLT](#minting) using stablecoins like FEI or USDC, or [redeem VOLT](#redemption) for its face value.
-There is a fee on minting, no fee or slippage on redemption.
+There is a fee on minting, and no fee on redemption.
 There are caps on VOLT minting to protect the system, no limitations on redemption.
-Stablecoins deposited into the protocol are directed to [yield venues](#yield-venues) to earn and fight inflation.

 VOLT is a reserves backed stablecoin, meaning that each $1 of VOLT is backed by more than $1 in [protocol controlled value](#protocol-controlled-value).
 The reserves target is a 20% buffer above the circulating VOLT supply, allowing the system to endure losses in a yield venue or periods in which yields are lower than the inflation rate.